 Z-Wave is a wireless communications technology for OEMs and developers that is ideal for short range, two-way mesh topology automation networks.
 The technology is licensed by Silicon Laboratories, Austin TX, and is comprised of a mesh communications protocol stack, a set of device profiles, a wide selection of transceiver chips and modules and a finished product certification program.

 Z-Wave’s physical and media access layers (PHY/MAC) have been ratified by the International Telecommunication Union (ITU) as the international standard (G.9959).
-The Z-Wave Standard is administered by the Z-Wave Alliance which serves as the Standards Development Organization (SDO) for Z-Wave.

 For many products, the Z-Wave chip or module, with its on-board micro-controller, is all that is needed for a complete Z-Wave solution.
 For companies that choose chip-based over module-based solutions, a range of blueprints of the PCB circuitry surrounding the Z-Wave Single Chip is offered, including antenna circuitry and filters.
-Sigma Designs also licenses reference designs, stack software and APIs to chip manufacturers that are interested in entering the wireless control space, providing Z-Wave porting services that assure quality and accelerate product development.
+Silicon Laboratories also licenses reference designs, stack software and APIs to chip manufacturers that are interested in entering the wireless control space, providing Z-Wave porting services that assure quality and accelerate product development.
 Z-Wave's industry-leading device specifications are available royalty free, based on a RAND model.
 The Z-Wave certification program ensures interoperability between all products.

 How To Start Developing Z-Wave Solutions

 To begin developing Z-Wave products, the first step is the purchase of a developer’s kit.
 This purchase includes signing a license agreement with Silicon Laboratories for the use of the Z-Wave technology.
 A complete description of the developer’s kits and licensing process can be found at: https://www.silabs.com/support/z-wave.